 So you’ve had your camera for a while now, but your photos don’t look quite as interesting as you wish they would.
-Natural light can only get you so far, so maybe it is time to step up your lighting game and invest in some good lighting equipment.
+Natural light can only get you so far, so maybe it is time to step up your lighting game and invest in some good light kit or lighting equipment.

 In this article, we will show you how to choose the right lighting equipment to start with, without breaking the bank.
 Whether you are an amateur or a professional photographer wanting to upgrade your craft with lighting sytems.

 Incandescent, fluorescent, LED and flash are the main kinds of artificial light sources used in photography.

-These light units range from studio AC-powered equipment to portable equipment that runs on AA batteries.
+These lighting setups range from studio AC-powered equipment to portable equipment that runs on AA batteries.
 They all output different ranges of light power.

 What Are Your Lighting Equipment Options

 These generate light by running electricity through a tungsten filament until it starts to glow.
 They produce colour temperatures ranging from 3000 to 3400 K.